Imagine yourself backstage at a theatre.

 In 2010, while working as the Head of Innovation and Creativity for Disney Parks, I worked on a major project to reinvent Downtown Disney.
 And one of our first tasks was finding the right architecture firm.

 The first three pitches were all very impressive, yet none had quite “wowed” our team.
 The ideas were sound, but for some reason their pitches just hadn’t resonated with us.
 Then, the fourth firm entered to give their pitch.
-However instead of a team of fancy architects in fancy suits, it was a single representative for the firm.
-A kind, seasoned pro with a warm smile and a relaxed demeanor.
+However, instead of a team of fancy architects in fancy suits, it was a single representative for the firm, kind, seasoned pro with a warm smile and a relaxed demeanor.

-Instead of starting his pitch by walking us through a fancy model, thE gentleman proceeded to take our chairs and arrange them in a circle (remember those cavemen campfires?).
-After we took our seats, the man began to tell us a story.
-A story about an ambitious animator named Walt, and the place where he First met the girl who would become his future wife, Lilian.
-He asked us to close our eyes and painted a picture of a place.
-A place called Disney Springs.
+Instead of starting his pitch by walking us through a fancy model, the gentleman proceeded to take our chairs and arrange them in a circle (remember those cavemen campfires?).
+After we took our seats, the man began to tell us a story about an ambitious animator named Walt, and the place where he first met the girl who would become his future wife, Lilian.
+He asked us to close our eyes and painted a picture of a place called Disney Springs.

 Our entire team was completely captivated.